 Quarter Clock

-// 29 January 20268 min read
+// 29 January 20267 min read

 Quarter Clock

-Full Dashboard
+Full dashboard

-Why I built this (the honest version)
+Why I built it

 The year clock

-Year Clock
+Year clock

 Quarter progress cards